vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0001/README.md

 ### What is the severity of the vulnerabilities disclosed in VMSA-2024-0001?

-VMware Security Advisories determine severities using version 3.1 of the Common Vulnerability Scoring Standard (CVSS).
+VMware Security Advisories determine severities using version 3.1 of the Common Vulnerability Scoring System (CVSS).
 For specific scores, please refer to the VMSA itself.

 ### Are there more details on the vectors of the individual vulnerabilities?